MaverickMartyn/minecraft-web-api/README and Guidelines for Developers.md

   * Always make sure your code is tested, secure, and without errors.

-  * Always work and edit files in the "Changes should be made here" or similar directories.
+  * Always work and edit files in the latest versions directory, and nowhere else, unless editing README files etc.

-  * Always read the version you are working on, from the file name, of the version informational file in the working directory specified above.
+  * Always read the version you are working on, from the file named "Latest dev version.md", in the development branch.

+  * Always make sure, that you are working on the latest version, unless agreed otherwise.

 **Don'ts:**